violentmonkey/violentmonkey.github.io/content/pages/guide/using-modern-syntax/index.md

 }
 ```

-### TailwindCSS
+### Tailwind CSS

-[TailwindCSS](https://tailwindcss.com/) is enabled by default, so you can easily compose classes to build your own CSS.
+[Tailwind CSS](https://tailwindcss.com/) is enabled by default, so you can easily compose tailwindcss utilities to build your own CSS.

 ```css
 body {